 (approximately 3000 years)

-Sometime in the twentieth century, with their love of halva in tow, two immigrants arrive in the United States from the eastern shores of the Mediterranean Sea.
+Sometime in the twentieth century, two immigrants from the eastern shores of the Mediterranean Sea arrive in the United States, bringing with them their love of halva.
 And this would be a very short history if they had brought along a recipe.
 They did not.
 So instead this story takes many turns, twisting and winding, until decades later, when one of their offspring, Scott, introduces Katie to halva.
 Katie exclaims, "We should make it!"
-And what this really meant, Scott, you should try and make it.
+And what this really meant was: Scott, you should try and make it.